DanHodgson12/Sumerata-Designs/README.md

 ## Contact-Us Page

-- The content of all sections of the home page stays the same - only layout and sizing changes.

 This section consists of:

 - A full screen background image in the form of a wrapper around the Header, Main section and Footer.